Drill bit: Forstner bit

-Forstner bits, named after their inventor, Benjamin Forstner, bore precise, flat-bottomed holes in wood, in any orientation with respect to the wood grain.
+Forstner bits were patented by Benjamin Forstner in 1886.
+They bore precise, flat-bottomed holes in wood, in any orientation with respect to the wood grain.
 They can cut on the edge of a block of wood, and can cut overlapping holes; for such applications they are normally used in drill presses or lathes rather than in hand-held electric drills.
 Because of the flat bottom of the hole, they are useful for drilling through veneer already glued to add an inlay.

 The bit includes a center brad point which guides it throughout the cut (and incidentally spoils the otherwise flat bottom of the hole).
 The cylindrical cutter around the perimeter shears the wood fibers at the edge of the bore, and also helps guide the bit into the material more precisely.
 Forstner bits have radial cutting edges to plane off the material at the bottom of the hole.
-The bits shown in the images have two radial edges; other designs may have more.
+Bits may have two or more radial edges.
 Forstner bits have no mechanism to clear chips from the hole, and therefore must be pulled out periodically.

 Sawtooth bits are also available, which include many more cutting edges to the cylinder.
 These cut faster, but produce a more ragged hole.
 They have advantages over Forstner bits when boring into end grain.

 Bits are commonly available in sizes from 8–50 mm diameter.
 Sawtooth bits are available up to 100 mm diameter.

-Originally the Forstner bit was very successful with gunsmiths because of its ability to drill an exceedingly smooth-sided hole.